sarodarte2/NanoRNA-ClusteringPipeline/README.md

 ## Logging

 A single log file is generated for each pipeline run, located in the `logs` directory specified in the configuration file.
 The log file is named with the current date and time for easy identification.

-## Dependencies

-Ensure all the required tools are installed and accessible in your system's PATH:
-- Python 3
-- ont-fast5-api
-- Nanopolish
-- Minimap2
-- Samtools
-- GeLuster
-- PycoQC

 ## License